-For example, if you initially formed your company in the state of Arizona but wish to transfer it to the state of Wyoming, this can be achieved through domestication.
-After completing the domestication process, your company will be governed by Wyoming law rather than Arizona law.
+For example, if you initially formed your company in the state of Arizona but wish to transfer it to the state of New Mexico, this can be achieved through domestication.
+After completing the domestication process, your company will be governed by NM law rather than Arizona law.
 Arizona state law will no longer apply to your company.

 In order to officially transfer your company from one state to another through domestication, you must first obtain a Certificate of Good Standing from the state in which your company is currently registered.

 Provide this certificate along with Articles of Domestication to the Secretary of State (or appropriate agency in charge of business filings) of the state to which you are moving your company.
 In addition to these filings, you must officially dissolve your company in your now “old” state.

 The domestication process is an easier one to complete than dissolving your company in the old state and forming a new company in the new state.
 Through domestication, you can keep all over your company’s relationships, accounts, filing numbers, ratings, and more, without any kind of interruption.

 It’s important to note, however, that in order to complete the domestication process outlined above, the state to which you’re moving must support domestication.
 New Mexico, for example, does not have any provisions in its laws that support entity domestication.

 Therefore, if you’re looking to move your company to New Mexico, you’ll have to choose a method other than domestication.
 Two options available to you are registering your company as a foreign entity with the state or forming a new company in the state.

 Operating your business in another state requires that you register your company as a foreign entity with that state.
 This is typically a very common practice for companies, whether implemented to expand the reach of a business or to form corporate headquarters in one state while operating in many.